bodo-ai/Bodo/docs/source/Integrating_bodo/file_io.rst

 Currently, Bodo supports I/O for `Parquet <http://parquet.apache.org/>`_, CSV, SQL, JSON, `HDF5 <http://www.h5py.org/>`_ , and Numpy binaries formats.
+It can read these formats from multiple filesystems, including S3, HDFS and Azure Data Lake (ADLS) (see `File Systems`_ below for more information).

-Also see :ref:`Supported Pandas Operations <pandas>` for supported arguments.
+Also see :ref:`Supported pandas Operations <pandas>` for supported arguments of I/O functions.

 .. _parquet-section: